 Treatment for PTSD in Wylie, TX

-For those who experience more intense symptoms of PTSD that are affecting their daily life, Dr. Ashley Gardner is here to help.
-The most common methods used universally to treat PTSD include prescribed medications and psychotherapy.
+For those who experience more intense symptoms of PTSD that are affecting their daily life, Pathway Psychiatry is here to help.
+Evidence based methods used to treat PTSD include prescribed medications and psychotherapy.

 Medications for PTSD Management